Multi-Year Energy Asset Planning Platform

 Representative weeks aggregate temporal detail, capturing seasonal patterns but missing rare stress events (extreme weather, multi-day renewable lulls, grid contingencies).
 Full 8760-hour resolution becomes computationally intractable beyond 5-10 year horizons—future work must explore temporal clustering methods that preserve extremes while maintaining tractability.

 Deterministic optimization assumes perfect foresight of load growth and renewable availability.
 Real planning requires stochastic MILP formulations that optimize under uncertainty—incorporating forecast error distributions, demand variability, and technology cost projections.
-The forecasting module provides groundwork (MAE = 0.010 establishes error bounds) but integration into investment optimization remains future work.

 Binary annual investments assume assets commission at year-start, ignoring gradual capacity additions common in utility-scale projects (phased wind farm build-out, modular storage expansion).
 Relaxing to partial-year commissioning or continuous capacity variables may better represent incremental investments while increasing problem complexity.